UTSC-CSCC01-Software-Engineering-I/term-group-project-c01w25-project-course-matrix/doc/sprint2/RPM.md

 ### 2.4 Non-Functional Requirements

 - **Performance**
-  - AI assistant should respond within 5 seconds per query.
+  - AI assistants should respond within 5 seconds per query.
   - Timetable generation should not exceed 10 seconds under typical load.

 ### 2.5 Dependencies and Limitations

 - The AI assistant relies solely on the internal course database and does not fetch web-based content.
 - Users must be logged in to access timetable and chat features.